 Especially since the Chinese originally assumed that the British government had nothing to do with the opium trade and thus felt that there'd be no consequences to destroying all of the opium in the warehouses.
 The Royal Navy showed them the error of their thinking.

 The Chinese themselves pulled this trope many times in their long history, right up until the Opium Wars, when they effectively held British traders and capital hostage in exchange for the cessation of the Opium trade.
 This turned out to be a bad move - this tactic only works if you have the biggest nuke.

-Though this is also something of a subversion.
-The idea is that you have your power/force plainly visible, but speak politely and patiently without any threats.
+Though this is also something of a subversion, the idea being more like that of Gunboat Diplomacy.
+You have your power/force plainly visible, but speak politely and patiently without any threats.
 Thus, you aren't actually making an appeal to force, but the other guy gets the picture quite clearly that you have said force and that it would be a bad idea to give them a good reason to use it.
 Similar in nature to Nothing Is Scarier in that the recipient's own imagination does all of the work, combined with Beware the Nice Ones as a reminder that even nice guys have limits.